Skip to content

 About the Report

-This site highlights Stout’s Cleveland Eviction Right to Counsel Annual Independent Evaluation for 2021, published January 31, 2022.
+This site highlights Stout’s annual independent evaluation of Cleveland’s Eviction Right to Counsel for 2025, released January 29, 2026.

 Key Outcomes